au-research/FAIR-data-101-training/REUSE.md

 submit an issue or a pull request and we’ll add them to the tool-kit.
 Let’s share as much as we can!

+A snapshot of this repository is periodically saved to Zenodo, after major updates.
+Please use the suggested citation from the latest version of the Zenodo record if you want to cite any of these materials.

 ### Source material for FAIR Data 101

 The source material is available in Markdown format from the [ARDC github repository](https://github.com/au-research/FAIR-data-101-training/).
 Markdown is a light weight markdown language that can be converted into a number of different formats, including HTML.